PowerShell/PSScriptAnalyzer/RuleDocumentation/AvoidUnusableParameter.md

 ## Description

-Parameter name should follow good naming practices.
-If parameter name cannot be parsed properly, then it can not be used in a standard way.
+Parameter name should follow good naming practices, i.e. start with letter and contain only letters and digits.
+If parameter name cannot be parsed properly, then in certain scenarios, parsing can fail.

 ## Example